mozilla/DSAlign/README.md

 aligned text document
 - `text-length`: Character length of the fragment's associated original text within the aligned text document

-- `cer`: Character error rate of the STT transcribed audio fragment compared to the associated original text
-- `wer`: Word error rate of the STT transcribed audio fragment compared to the associated original text
+`--output-tlen` adds length of STT transcript as attribute `tlen` to array-entry

+`--output-mlen` adds length of matching original transcript as attribute `mlen` to array-entry

+`--output-sws` adds Smith-Waterman score
+(of STT transcript compared to matching original transcript) as attribute `sws` to array-entry

+`--output-wng` adds weighted N-gram score
+(of STT transcript compared to matching original transcript) as attribute `wng` to array-entry

+`--output-cer` adds character error rate
+(of STT transcript compared to matching original transcript) as attribute `cer` to array-entry

+`--output-wer` adds word error rate
+(of STT transcript compared to matching original transcript) as attribute `wer` to array-entry

-Error rates are provided as fractional values (typically between 0.0 = 0% and 1.0 = 100%
+Error rates and scores are provided as fractional values (typically between 0.0 = 0% and 1.0 = 100%
 where numbers >1.0 are theoretically possible).

 ## General options